Harrison Heritage Collection

 Long before the labor of skilled brewers, leatherworkers, and silversmiths made Newark a 19th century industrial powerhouse, it was cidermakers who helped fuel that city’s first industrial phase.
 Every fall, apples from the great cider orchards of East Jersey were delivered to cider presses in Newark where they were processed into juice—much of which was made into Newark Cider, the most celebrated cider of its day, or fermented and distilled to make applejack, Jersey’s iconic apple spirit.

 Newark Cider was made from a variety of apples, which reflected the natural annual variations in apple crop quality and yields, as well as the preferences of each cidermaker.
 The most highly prized Newark Cider, however, was made from the Harrison apple, a small yellow apple that originated in Newark in the early 1700s and was beloved for its rich, flavorful juice.
 The Canfield, another celebrated Newark apple, was often combined with the Harrison, as was Newark’s Graniwinkle apple—both blends producing ciders that were lauded for their superior quality in the early 19th century.
+Learn more about our Newark Cider Apples here.

 Like many regional American apples, especially those used primarily for cider, the Harrison disappeared from cultivation with the early 20th century rise of urbanization, the commodification of the apple industry, and the arrival of Prohibition.
 It was thought to have been lost, and possibly extinct, until a lone Harrison tree was rediscovered in 1976 in Livingston (NJ) by Vermont apple hunter, Paul Gidez.
 Since that discovery, scion wood from trees originating in Gidez’s Harrison orchard has been distributed to farmers throughout the country, much of it being given to small-scale orchardists by the late Tom Burford, one of the world’s foremost authorities on historic American apple cultivars.